 “Recent studies indicate that having an incarcerated parent doubles the chance that a child will be at least temporarily homeless and measurably increases the likelihood of physically aggressive behavior, social isolation, depression and problems in school – all portending dimmer prospects in adulthood.”

-These children are 70% more likely to be incarcerated themselves.
+These children are up to 70% more likely to be incarcerated themselves.

 What We Do:

 The journey begins for our children when they enter our programs at age eight and continues through high school graduation into college, trade school, the military or a full-time career.
 Participants progress through the following intentional, faith-based path, with the goal of producing adult Christian servant leaders who are contributing to their communities in a positive way.

 Camp Hope: Cornerstone is the entry point where we start teaching basic Christina principles of love, trust, forgiveness and joy, while they learn to develop healthy relationships with adults and teens they can trust.
 Leadership Training Academy teaches more advanced servant leadership principles with the goal of developing successful young adults who are giving back to their communities and to Camp Hope.
 They are then given the opportunity to test their leadership skills by acting as teen counselors through the camper2counselor program.